You are here

 Health-based places of safety are most commonly part of a mental health unit on a mental health hospital or acute hospital site, or part of an accident and emergency department in an acute hospital.

 Unless the place of safety is an A&E department, it will not usually be available to people who have not been detained by the police.

-Clicking on another area in the map (when the local authority boundary option is ticked) will bring up information about the health-based places of safety which serve that area.
+Click on another area in the map (when the local authority boundary option is ticked) to bring up information about the health-based places of safety which serve that area.

 You can download the data that populates the map in the document below.

 Or read about the Mental Health Crisis Care Concordat on the GOV.UK website.